tf6362/tfATMDevTest/readme.txt

-mvn jacoco:prepare-agent test jacoco:report   (for code coverage report) mvn sonar:sonar   (to store and process code quality report mvn javadoc:javadoc (to generate source documentation)
+mvn jacoco:prepare-agent test jacoco:report   (for code coverage report) mvn sonar:sonar   (to store and process code quality report mvn javadoc:javadoc (to generate source documentation) mvn site (to generate site documentation) mvn package (to create target/devtest.war that can be deployed into webapps on tomcat server)

 The Jetty plugin is configured to run tomcat via maven.
 To start tomcat on port 8080 run mvn jetty:run